sanger/traction-ui/DPL-282-todo.md

-# Service Code review

-- On update, if the pool barcode doesn't exist, it throws a 500.
-If the pool barcode doesn't exist on create, it gives a 422.
-For both create and update, when it fails, please could it provide a flowcell position or the pool barcode which failed?

 # Todo

-- UI: Support Runs Pagination (dependent on: Service) (service done) https://github.com/sanger/traction-service/pull/890/commits/b160f9e3c223e2932afddc6a58e6e8ec6ed8d3d9
 - UI: Display information about the invalid position on the creation or update of a run.
 Possibly show error in the specific flowcell (dependent on: Service)

 - Make naming of ONT vs Ont consistent
 - Add comments throughout
 - Refactor Vuex